KentenRoth/100DaysOfCode/README.md

 Tonight was just more design and building on my photo-site.
 I spend a lot of time changing colors and making small tweaks.
 I need to build everything out and get it working before making the small design tweaks.
 I will tweak something in one area then go to another area to change something.
 I cannot decide if I should jump into the more intensive section next to where I will be making the API call and doing all that fun stuff or if I should save that for last.
 I have multiple ideas of how I want the more labor intensive section to look so I am not sure what one to go with.
 So if I jump on the footer section next it could give me a little more time to figure out how I want everything to look.

 ---

+Day 17

+Tonight I took off from coding.
+There was a lot of stuff I wanted to do and get done, but due to some family stuff, I felt taking tonight off was best.
+My daughter was crying this morning after I left for work and told my wife that she misses me and feels like she never gets to see me or play with me.
+That kind of hurt because I cannot explain to her for her to understand why I am spending so much time on my computer and doing what I am doing.
+So tonight I took the night off, and we played, and tomorrow night I won't get on my computer until I put her down for bed.

+---